zhang1980s/ws-latency-lab/ws-latency-app-java/README.md

 4. Disable CPU frequency scaling
 5. Consider using a real-time kernel

-## Clock Synchronization
+## No Clock Synchronization Required

-One-way latency measurement requires synchronized clocks between server and client.
-This application addresses clock synchronization challenges through:
+One of the key advantages of the RTT measurement approach is that it doesn't require synchronized clocks between server and client:

-1. **Consistent Time Source:**
+1. **Single Clock Source:**
-   - Both server and client use the same time source method (`Instant.now().toEpochMilli() * 1_000_000 + (System.nanoTime() % 1_000_000)`)
+   - All timing is done using only the client's clock
-   - Wall clock time (epoch time) is used with nanosecond precision from `System.nanoTime()`
+   - The client measures the time from when it sends a request until it receives a response

-2. **Recommended Best Practices:**
+   - This eliminates issues with clock skew and drift between different machines

-   - Ensure both server and client use NTP for clock synchronization
+2. **Microsecond Precision:**
-   - For production environments, consider implementing additional clock synchronization protocols
+   - Timestamps use microsecond precision for optimal balance of accuracy and performance
-   - In distributed environments, monitor and account for clock drift over time
+   - The timestamp is generated using a hybrid approach combining wall clock time with `System.nanoTime()`

 ## Implementation Details